typingforfun/typingforfun/README.md

-### I'm a guy just wanting to do something cool ig, I'll start contributing to projects soon.
+### I'm a guy just wanting to do something cool ig, I'll start doing other stuff soon

 - Currently I'm working on learning JavaScript (I'm gonna be using TypeScript later when I learn JS.)
 - I know C, C++ and some C# (<= I hate this lang, fuck C#)